Maca’s aphrodisiac properties

 (7) Ruiz-Luna CA. Lepidium meyenii (Maca) increases litter size in normal adult female mice.
 Departamento de Ciencias Fisiológicas, Facultad de Ciencias y Filosofía, Lima, Perú.
 2005.

-More information about maca in the listing above.
+More information about maca.